RishiPastor05/travel-list/README.md

-# "Hello This is a travel-list preparation app."
+# "Hello this is a travel-list preparation website."